 Prepare for a dynamic and rewarding career in the rapidly growing field of diagnostic medical sonography.
 Sonographers use highly sophisticated ultrasound technology to create detailed internal images of the body, which physicians can then use to diagnose and monitor diseases.
-Sonographers require patience, physical stamina, good hand-eye coordination, and excellent communication skills.
+Sonographers require patience, physical stamina, technical competency, and excellent communication skills.

 Prepare to sit for the national certification exam